Trucking company business plan for starting your own business

 7.1 Company Staff

-Under this free business plan template for trucking company, this personnel will be hired:
+Under this free business plan template for trucking company, the following staff will be hired:

 7.2 Average Salary of Employees